TOILmodular/Rings/README.md

 Soldering such a part by hand might seem to be difficult.
 But I made the experience, that it is actually very easy to solder.
 You can check out [this YouTube video](https://youtu.be/pF8kdi-zm-c) about how I soldered that chip for my other DIY clone of Mutable Instruments Clouds.

 As mentioned above, I created two PCB version for the main board, "WM8731QFN" and "WM8731SSOP28".
 The latter one contains the footprint of the WM8731 chip with the package 28-SSOP, which was also used in the original Mutable Instruments module, as far as I know.
 I did not find any official online dealer, who still has such chips in stock.
-However, they mught still be offered by non-certified dealers on platforms, like Ebay.
+However, they might still be offered by non-certified dealers on platforms, like Ebay.

 Here is a list of SMD parts in my design.
 - STM32F405RGT6 (microcontroller, version 7 is also working fine)